costarichard/costarichard.github.io/_posts/2020-07-20-roam-blocksII-citations.md

 ## Summary

-*This is the second post in what's meant to be a series of posts on using Roam for research.
+*This is the second post in a series of posts on using Roam for research.
 This post is about using block references to cite papers, books and other types of content.*

 ---

 ## Citations in Roam

-One of the uses I'm making of blocks in Roam is to reference papers in my writing, as citations.
-It's just not feasible to create a page for every paper or book you want to cite.
+<p><span style="float: left; width: 0.8em; font-size: 600%; font-family: Georgia, courier; line-height: 75%;">O</span>ne of the uses I'm making of blocks in Roam is to reference papers in my writing, as citations.
+It's just not feasible to create a page for every paper or book you want to cite.</p>

 First, I created a database to store all references I may want to cite in the future: